abuxton/presentations/cote/start/Discovery.md

 Facter is a powerful tool in its own right, don't forget this.

-* Standardised stystem information across platforms
+* Standardised system information across platforms.
 * Extendable, reusable.
 * Centralised through PuppetDB.